 Jordan McMullen from Skinny in the City, a NYC-based vegan food and fitness blog, recommends adding more to your lemon water.
 “I always drink water with lemon, lemons are not only a great resource for vitamin C, potassium, calcium, phosphorus and magnesium but they are also great for keeping your body alkaline, aiding in digestion, and boosting the immune system.
 My favorite lemon water recipe is with lemon, cucumber, and mint which addto the many benefits of drinking lemon water alone.”

 You’ve heard the phrase, “an apple a day keeps the doctor away”?
-Well, they may not recommend infusing your water with apples, but several doctors and naturopaths strongly recommend the benefits of infusing water with fruit and other natural additives.
+Well, they may not recommend infusing your water with apples, but several doctors and naturopathic physicians strongly recommend the benefits of fruit infused water and using other natural additives.

 Jennie Ann Freiman, MD says, “I am a gynecologist and healthy lifestyle junkie.
 I would say hands down, the best healthy alternative to sugary drinks involving water is coconut water.
 It's low in sugar, carbs and fat.
 Being isotonic, it's nature's Gatorade, and boosts immunity.
 For DIYers, add slices of any citrus fruit or cucumbers to add a nice taste.

 The benefits of fruit infused water can be seen in natural medicine, too.
 Hydration is the key to staying healthy and sprucing up your water with natural sweeteners can provide you with hydration and quell that sweet tooth, too!